appcypher/pgseeder/README.md

 - Only supports `.sql` files.

-- Does not support seeding multiple tables in a single `.sql` files
+- Does not support seeding multiple tables in a single `.sql` file.